Eastern Box Turtle (Terrapene carolina carolina)

 Eastern box turtles, like other reptiles, require an enclosure that is large enough to give them adequate opportunity to explore, forage, thermoregulate, and generally exercise natural behaviors.
 And this species is very active!
 They will use however much space you can give them.
 They are also terrestrial, which means that they are a ground-dwelling species, so floor space is more important than vertical space.

-A good rule of thumb for housing box turtles is to use the following calculation, based on the animal’s expected adult length:
+A good rule of thumb for housing box turtles is to use the following formula from the German Society for Herpetology & Terrariums, based on the animal’s expected adult length:

-Considering that eastern box turtles max out at 8″/20cm, the minimum recommended enclosure size for one eastern box turtle is 6.5’L x 3.5’W x 2’H, or 23 square feet of floor space.
-In metric, that’s 2m x 1m x 0.6m, or 2 square meters.
+Considering that eastern box turtles max out at 8″/20cm, the minimum recommended enclosure size for one eastern box turtle is 5.5’L x 3’W x 1.5’H, or 14 square feet of floor space.
+In metric, that’s 1.6m x 0.8m x 0.4m, or 1.3 square meters.
+Larger is strongly recommended!

 Indoors or Outdoors?